-The awards will be presented during RCoA’s flagship event ‘Anaesthesia 2018’ taking place 22-23 May 2018 in London.
-RCoA will provide complimentary places to award winners to attend the event, and travel arrangements will be provided by the NIHR.
+The awards will be presented during a prestigious RCoA dinner planned for May 2019 (date TBC).
+RCoA will confirm the date of the ceremony as soon as possible, and provide complimentary places to award winners to attend the event.
+Travel arrangements will be provided by the NIHR.

 The winners have written about their experience of the day and their award winning research work in the RCoA Bulletin, see page 54-55.